damballa/parkour/README.md

 functional gymnastics and sends it free-running across the urban environment of your Hadoop cluster.

+Parkour is a Clojure library for writing distributed programs in the MapReduce pattern and which run on the Hadoop MapReduce platform.
+Parkour does its best to avoid being yet another “framework” – if you know Hadoop, and you know Clojure, then you’re most of the way to knowing Parkour.
+By combining functional programming, direct access to Hadoop features, and interactive iteration on live data, Parkour supports rapid development of highly efficient Hadoop MapReduce applications.

 ## Installation

 Parkour is available on Clojars.
 Add this `:dependency` to your Leiningen